-Day Passes & Discount Cards available at Oakville Branch Library (55 Davis Street - 860-945-5368)
+Day Passes & Discount Cards available at Oakville Branch Library (55 Davis Street, Oakville CT 06779 - 860-945-5368)

 Connecticut's only zoo.
 Situated on 52 lush acres of Beardsley Park in Bridgeport, Connecticut.
 It has a melange of creatures - from bears and bison, to otters and ocelots - and over 120 other species.

 Features hands on exhibits plus the Traveler Science Dome.

 The very spot where Connecticut's democracy was born – you'll learn about how it was born and who made it happen.

 Explore the natural beauty of Connecticut State Parks.

 Hands-on and interactive exhibits specialized for children ages 2 to 10.

 Dedicated to providing diverse educational experiences for young learners.

-Mystic Aquarium: Mystic Aquarium & Institute for Exploration is one of the nation’s leading aquariums and home of famed ocean explorer Dr. Robert Ballard and his Institute for Exploration.
+Mystic Aquarium & Institute for Exploration is one of the nation’s leading aquariums and home of famed ocean explorer Dr. Robert Ballard and his Institute for Exploration.
 It is located in Mystic, Connecticut.

 More than 11 million specimens and objects in anthropology, botany, zoology, paleontology, entomology, ornithology, and historical scienfiic instruments in its collections.

 Museum dedicated to the history of the Timex watch.
 Virtual tour, electronic postcards, It's about TIME for family fun.
 Timexpo® The Timex Museum tells the story of Timex and its heritage dating back to the 1850's.
 A Time Tunnel leads to ancient mysteries.
 Magnificent timepieces, hands-on activities and much more.

 The Wadsworth Atheneum is the oldest public art museum in the United States, with significant holdings of French and American Impressionist paintings, Hudson River School landscapes, modernist masterpieces and contemporary works, as well as extensive holdings in early American furniture and decorative arts.
 It is located in a distinctive castle-like building in downtown Hartford, Connecticut, the state's capital.

 The White Memorial Conservation Center, an Environmental Education Center and Nature Museum, is located in the heart of the 4000-acre White Memorial Foundation in the hills of northwestern Connecticut.
 The Foundation today comprises 4000 acres of fields, water, and woodlands, trails, campgrounds, boating facilities, and special areas for large outdoor educational and recreational gatherings.

 Patrons are responsible for passes/discount cards and will replace the lost pass/discount card at their own expense.